lvcabral/retaliate64/README.md

 # Retaliate for the Commodore 64 (Community Edition)
-Project to remake, using 6502 Assembly, the space shooter game Retaliate (Roku & Android) for the Commodore 64
+Project to remake, in 6502 Assembly, the space shooter game Retaliate (Roku & Android) for the Commodore 64

 ## Introduction